 While economic patterns predated the development of the interstate and turnpike system, investment in key highway facilities like Interstate 93, Interstate 293, and the F.E.
-Everett Turnpike has played a major role in shaping the region's the pattern of employment.
-Over time, jobs within the region have clustered around highway exits for greater access.
-As Figure 5 shows, more than 80% of all jobs within the region are 2 miles or less from a highway exit.
-Figure 6 depicts the influence highways have on housing, employment, and land use within the region.
-It is anticipated that automobile-dependent land along highway exits will continue to be a preferred site for employers and commercial activities while single-family housing will be slowly dispersed in less developed portions of the region.
+Everett Turnpike have played a major role in shaping the region's the pattern of employment since their creation.
+Over time, jobs within the region have clustered around highway exits to take advantage of greater access to markets they offer.
+As Figure 6 shows, more than 80% of all jobs within the region are 2 miles or less from a highway exit.
+The influence highways have on housing, employment, and land use within the region are significant.
+It is anticipated that automobile-dependent land along highway exits will continue to be a preferred site for employers and commercial activities while single-family housing will continue to slowly disperse in less developed portions of the region.